Parameter Inference for Degenerate Diffusion Processes: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We have studied parameter inference procedures for the highly degenerate class of SDEs that includes a wide range of practical models, e.g., quasi-Markovian generalised equations (QGLEs), epidemiological models with time-varying parameters \citep{sir:22, dur:13}, non-linear continuous-time autoregressive models \citep{ts:00} and the classical Lorentz system upon consideration of noise effects \citep{co:21}.
 We have introduced the locally Gaussian time-discretisation scheme (\ref{eq:lg_hypo_II}) and provided analytical/numerical results showcasing that parameter estimation based upon such scheme sidesteps biases that would arise under alternative schemes.
 The approach followed in this work for establishing our results for class (\ref{eq:hypo-II}) are expected to also guide extensions to more general classes of degenerate diffusions, for which iterated Lie brackets of \emph{any} order, i.e., $[\tilde{V}_0, [\tilde{V}_0,\ldots, [\tilde{V}_0, V_k]]]$, $1 \le k \le d$, are required for Hormander's condition to hold.
 Here, we draw upon the understanding obtained via the study of classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) to summarise key arguments for carrying out unbiased parameter estimation for general hypo-elliptic systems.
-First, in a partial observation regime, use of a degenerate discretisation (e.g.~Euler-Maruyama) or equivalently of finite-differences to impute latent components will induce bias at estimates of diffusion coefficient parameters (recall the case study in Section \ref{sec:case_2}).
-To avoid use of finite-differences, the development of a non-degenerate conditionally Gaussian scheme for the full coordinates is essential, with the Gaussian noise obtained via high-order stochastic Taylor expansion of the drift functions.
+First, in a partial observation regime, use of a degenerate discretisation (e.g.~Euler-Maruyama) or equivalently of finite-differences to impute latent components will induce bias at estimates of diffusion coefficient parameters (recall the case study in Section \ref{sec:case_2}). {Also, note that finite-differences can be used only when the smooth component is determined as $d X_{S, t} = X_{R, t} dt$.
+Thus, a natural approach for parametric inference of degenerate diffusions is to develop a non-degenerate conditionally Gaussian scheme for the full coordinates}, with the Gaussian noise obtained via high-order stochastic Taylor expansion of the drift functions.
 A lot of care should be given at the deterministic terms of the expansion to be included into the scheme, to avoid emergence of biases in estimates of drift parameters (recall the analytical study in Section \ref{sec:case_drift} and the numerical results in Section \ref{sec:num_case_study}).
 We summarise below the above-designated roadmap for the construction of `correct' time-discretisation schemes for general classes of hypo-elliptic diffusions. \begin{itemize} \item[Step 1.]
 For the rough component, $X_{R}$, the Euler-Maruyama scheme is applied. \item[Step 2.]
 For the smooth coordinates in the model, one recursively applies stochastic Taylor expansion to drift functions so that Gaussian variates, in the form of iterated integrals involving Brownian motions, e.g.~of the form $\textstyle{\int_{t_i}^{t_{i+1}} B_s ds}$, $\textstyle{\int_{t_i}^{t_{i+1}} \int_{t_i}^{u} B_s ds du}$, appear in all smooth coordinates.
 This process is completed once the covariance-variance of the Gaussian approximation is positive definite. \item[Step 3.]
 For a smooth component containing Gaussian noise of size $\mathcal{O} ( \Delta_n^{(2k - 1)/2} )$, $k \ge 2$, the scheme should include all deterministic terms from the stochastic Taylor expansion up to size $\mathcal{O} (\Delta_n^k)$. \end{itemize} Indicatively, Table \ref{table:lg_II} summarises the size of determistic and noisy parts of the locally Gaussian scheme (\ref{eq:lg_hypo_II}) for class (\ref{eq:hypo-II}).